Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Prognostic factors for infantile choriocarcinoma of the liver

-The prognosis (chance of recovery) and treatment options for infantile choriocarcinoma of the liver depend on the following:
+The prognosis for infantile choriocarcinoma of the liver depends on the following:

-For infantile choriocarcinoma of the liver that recurs (comes back) after initial treatment, the prognosis and treatment options depend on the following:
+For infantile choriocarcinoma of the liver that comes back after initial treatment, the prognosis depends on the following:

 Types of treatment for infantile choriocarcinoma of the liver

-Children with infantile choriocarcinoma of the liver should have their treatment planned by a team of healthcare providers who are experts in treating this rare childhood cancer.
-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
-The pediatric oncologist works with other healthcare providers who are experts in treating children with infantile choriocarcinoma of the liver and who specialize in certain areas of medicine.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment.
+The pediatric oncologist works with other health care providers who are experts in treating children with infantile choriocarcinoma of the liver and who specialize in certain areas of medicine.
 It is especially important to have a pediatric surgeon with experience in liver surgery who can send patients to a liver transplant program if needed.
-Other specialists may include the following:
+This may include the following specialists and others:

 Surgery